STARS Bylaws

 Section 1.
 Officers.

-The officers of the Section shall be a Chair, a Vice-Chair/Chair-Elect, and a Secretary.
+The officers of the Section are a Chair, a Vice-Chair/Chair-Elect, and a Secretary.

 Section 2.
 Terms of Office.